Nextome/nextome.github.io/docs/sdk/android/README.md

 Other **optional** parameters are also available.
 Here's a list of the customization available and a short description of them.

 ### Scanner parameters

-You can optionally customize scan period and scan duration.

 > The longer you wait between scans, the longer it will take to detect a beacon.
 And the more reduce the length of the scan, the more likely it is that you might miss an advertisement from an beacon.

-___
+You can optionally customize scan period and scan duration:

 ```kotlin
 .withForegroundScanPeriod(scanPeriod)`
 ```

 sets a time in millis for the bluetooth beacon scan duration when in foreground mode.
 > Default value is `1000 ms`

 ___

 ```kotlin
 .withForegroundBetweenScanPeriod(betweenScanPeriod)`
 ```